wences-sanchez/Knowledge-Base/pages/IBM Professional Certificate of DevOps and Software Engineering%2FIntroduction to TDD.md

 				- It's a good idea to use them in your tests ;)
 		- ### Writing Test Assertions
-			- `$ nosetests --stop` tests the first test case only -
+			- `$ nosetests --stop` tests the first test case only
+		- ### Test Fixtures
+			- We use test fixtures to establish an initial state of our tests
+				- And to run tests in isolation
+			-
 			-
 			-